EthanGreenhouse/learnProgramming/cpp/README.md

 # learnCPP

-This repository contains a collection of mini projects developed in C++, showcasing both software and hardware integration.
+Contains a collection of mini projects developed in C++, showcasing both software and hardware integration.

 ## Projects: